-A nine-year-old Greek student who lives on a small Ionian island had the privilege of parading all alone on OXI day.
+A ten-year-old Greek student who lives on a small Ionian island had the privilege of parading all alone on OXI day.
 It sounds like an oddity, but it is a fairly usual situation in remote island student parades every year in Greece on the celebration of the great national day.

 Most of Mathraki’s natives have sadly abandoned the picturesque Ionian island for more prosperous and spacious places in Greece.
 Moving there on a whim, young Tasos and his mother represent a breath of fresh air on the 3.532 square kilometer (1.36 square mile) island.